 Enter your email address to follow this blog and receive notifications of new posts by email.

 Other useful resources

-Professional Development For Financial Advisers
+New Thinking In Professional Development For Financial Advisers

 by Tony Vidler One of the positive changes for financial advisers in this part of the world in the last year was a broadening of what can be considered Continuing Professional Development (CPD).
-Now, instead of solely focussing upon technical learning, we have a regime where authorised advisers have to map out their own […]
+Now, instead of solely focussing upon technical learning, we are entering a regime where advisers have to map out their own […]

 by Tony Vidler Client complaints are a fact of life.
 It is virtually impossible to run a service business where everyone is happy 100% of the time, as human beings are involved and they are unpredictable creatures with ever-shifting expectations.
 The art of good client complaint handling is knowing when to fight and when to […]

 How to balance client time with practice development

 by Tony Vidler A genuine challenge for advice firms right now is balancing client time as well as do all the work necessary to lift standards and improve business systems.
 There are after all only so many hours in a day, but then there are deadlines for when new standards and rules have to be […]

 Is Insurance Churn Really The Issue We Think It is?

 by Tony Vidler Any time an insurance product is replaced by an adviser with an alternative one someone begins howling about “insurance churn” or “twisting of policies” and the immediate inference is that something unethical just occurred.
 Sometimes that is true of course, and there are undoubtedly bottom feeders in the industry who survive by […]